Earn CE Credits and Fulfill

 OSHA and Infection Control Made Easy for Dentistry

 OSHA requires an annual retraining session for all employees.
 This course will help fulfill these requirements and will update participants on the latest from OSHA, including the Globally Harmonized System (GHS) for Hazard Communication and the Bloodborne Disease Pathogens Standard.
-In addition, the course will cover the Centers for Disease Control and Prevention Infection Control Guidelines for Dentistry and will review best practices for infection control during the COVID-19 pandemic period.
+In addition, the course will cover the Centers for Disease Control and Prevention Infection Control Guidelines for Dentistry and will review best practices for infection control.

 Other topics covered include Subparts of the OSH Act that apply to dentistry including: